Lelano/plants-love-rust/README.md

 - `System_BOM.xlsx` — Bill of materials for hardware components.

 ## Status
-- Type: Documentation / planning
+- Type: Firmware + documentation
-- Code: No Rust/Cargo project present yet
+- Code: Rust firmware present under `firmware/`
-- Next steps: scaffold Rust project, implement firmware/control code, and add CI/tests
+- Next steps: extend firmware logic (GPIO, sensors), add tests, deploy to Pi

 ## Firmware scaffold
 A minimal Rust firmware scaffold has been added in the `firmware/` folder.
 It contains a Cargo package you can build and run locally.